TheLartians/Revisited/README.md

 ## Performance

-Compared to the traditional visitor pattern lars::Visitor requires additional virtual calls, causing a slight performance impact.
-With compiler optimizations enabled, this impact should be hardly noticable.
-Using the visitor pattern to replace `dynamic_cast<T>` with `visitor_cast<T>` should even slightly improve performance.
+lars::Parser uses some template magic to determine the inheritance hierachy at compile-time for optimal performance.
+Compared to the traditional visitor pattern lars::Visitor requires an additional virtual calls (as the type of the visitor and the visitable object are unknown).
+With compiler optimizations enabled, these calls should not be noticable in real-world applications.

-The included benchmark suite compares the cost of the different approaches.
+There is an benchmark suite included in the repository that compares the pure cost of the different approaches.

 ```bash
 git clone https://github.com/TheLartians/Visitor.git